Bloodstain Pattern Analysis Expert Witness

 Scientific methodology for BPA case review

-My bloodstain pattern analysis opinions are developed using a structured, evidence-based process designed to be repeatable, documented, and defensible.
-Conclusions are grounded in observable pattern features, measurement when supported by the evidence, and evaluation of competing explanations.
+My work as a bloodstain pattern analysis expert witness is developed using a structured, evidence-based process designed to be repeatable, documented, and defensible.

 Define the specific questions the BPA analysis must answer (scope and decision points).